fronk123/NinjaBunnyCustomSFX/README.md

 # NinjaBunnyCustomSFX
-A program that output custom sounds for Fortnite (shooting sound, hot sound etc.
+A program that output custom sounds for Fortnite (shooting sound, hot sound etc.) NOT AN ENJECTER